kent-map/kent/landscape/desire-paths.md

 University students, in particular, will take far more desire paths than they might realise.
 Often times when rushing to class, you’ll cut through alleyways or across roads that form these paths.
 For example, just outside of the [CCCU](https://www.canterbury.ac.uk) campus is a desire path that was most likely made by students.
 <param ve-image url="https://stor.artstor.org/stor/ba540d55-be26-475d-8b1b-6f91e43f1bed" label="Monastery Street" attribution="Daisy Eleanor">

-To create your own desire path walk, you can find one local to you or start here on Monastery St. (From here, the best direction to walk is towards the High Street, passing St Paul’s Church.)
+To create your own desire path walk, you can find one local to you or start here on Monastery St. (From here, the best direction to walk is towards the High Street, passing St Paul’s Church).
 Wherever you are, search for places of interest like street signs, benches, or even monuments.
 You can choose your own direction or flip a coin and follow left or right for ‘heads’ or ‘tails’.
 Most importantly, desire paths border all parts of urban and rural landscapes, though searching for parks and grassy areas will be your best shot.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/2b/Monastery_Street%2C_Canterbury_-_geograph.org.uk_-_4472902.jpg" label="Monastery Street, Canterbury" attribution="Chris Whippet, via Wikimedia Commons" license="CC BY-SA 2.0">

 If you’re on the High Street, you can pass the [Cathedral](/pages/canterbury-cathedral-now-and-then) and walk towards Abbots Mill Garden or Westgate Gardens if you’d rather go further.
 Around these areas, you’ll be sure to find another desire path to continue your journey.
 <br><br>

 Once you’ve found one, consider whether the path has changed the architecture.
 Is it a newer trail of scuffed-up dirt, or is it a cemented path over what once would have been one?
 Can you tell if pedestrians still walk across it?
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/7/77/Butchery_Lane%2C_Canterbury%2C_England.jpg" label="Butchery Lane, Canterbury" attribution="Ray in Manila, via Wikimedia Commons" license="CC BY 2.0">

 **Writing the Desire Line**
 Now that you’ve found some desire paths, you presumably have a pen and paper or notes app open, and you want to write.
 With place-based writing, the best way to begin is to ground yourself.
 Focus on your senses: What can you taste, smell, hear, or feel?
 Jot down anything that comes to your mind.
 Now focus on where you are.
 Do you know this place well?
 How did you get here?
 Think of the desire path where you began and consider if there’s a link between there and where you are now.
 Does this link tell a story?
 <br>

 Whatever ideas you have, make sure to write them down.
 Whether you’re a poet, playwright, or just dabbling into writing, I can’t tell you how to do it.
 However, here are some prompts and pictures to inspire what you write:
 <br><br>
 -What catches your attention on/near the path?